 - Other reversible organic causes to have been excluded.

-Note: it is important to identify depression and treat appropriately.
+NB: it is important to identify depression and treat it appropriately.
 Sometimes it is difficult to distinguish between depression and dementia and depression is quite common in dementia.
 If in doubt, treat.

 Like other dementias the treatment is symptomatic, addressing the individual's main problems and supporting the carers.
 Detecting and addressing cardiovascular risk factors is also very important to try to slow progression.
-See separate article Cardiovascular Risk Assessment.
+See the separate Cardiovascular Risk Assessment article.

 Non-pharmacological interventions should be tailored to the individual person's preferences and abilities as well as to local resources, and adapted depending on response.
 These include:

 - Multisensory stimulation.

 Comorbid emotional or psychiatric disorders should be addressed by non-pharmacological means (as above) and pharmacological methods as appropriate.

 Community and hospital care

 Patients should be cared for in the community as much as possible.
 However, if they become severely disturbed and need to be contained for their own safety or the safety of others, inpatient care should be considered (this might include those liable to be detained under the Mental Health Act 1983).
 Inpatient admission would also be justified for patients with complex physical and psychiatric problems who could not be properly assessed in the community.

 This patient group is given a specific mention.
 They should be offered early assessment which includes: